 [the supervisory defendant set in motion a series of acts by [his] [her] subordinates that [he] [she] knew or reasonably should have known would cause the subordinates to deprive the plaintiff of these rights;]

-[(a) the supervisory defendant knew, or reasonably should have known, that [his] [her] subordinate[s] were engaging in these act[s] and that their conduct would deprive the plaintiff of these rights; and
+[(a) the supervisory defendant knew that [his] [her] subordinate[s] were engaging in these act[s] and knew or reasonably should have known that their conduct would deprive the plaintiff of these rights; and

 (b) the supervisory defendant failed to act to prevent [his] [her] subordinate[s] from engaging in such conduct;]

-[the supervisory defendant failed to adequately train, supervise or control [his] [her] subordinates, which caused [his] [her] subordinates to deprive the plaintiff of [his] [her] constitutional rights;]
+(c) that deficiency or omission actually caused [his] [her] subordinates to deprive the plaintiff of [his] [her] constitutional rights;]

 4. The supervisory defendant’s conduct was so closely related to the deprivation of the plaintiff’s rights as to be the moving force that caused the ultimate injury.